 (1) Dead Right

 One day in high school, I was walking down the sidewalk with my mother.
 We needed to cross the street.
 Instead of going to the intersection and crossing at the crosswalk, I decided to do it sooner since I figured I could make it before the next car went by.
 My mother grabbed my arm and pulled me back.
 “What are you doing?
 There are cars coming”, said my mother.
 “Don’t worry mom”, I replied confidently.
 “Pedestrians have the right of way”.
 “Yeah and you’ll be DEAD RIGHT”, she retorted.
 This is a common problem among coaches.
 We are infinitely smarter than our players.
-We are right more than we are wrong, except that if we are right but our players don’t respond then what is the good in being right.
-Our job as coaches is to take our players from where they are now to where they want to be.
+We are right more than we are wrong.
+We understand things at a much higher level than our player.
+However, our job isn’t to be the smartest people in the room.
+What should happen is not always what will happen.
+We don’t build a great program or win games because of theories, philosophies, or plays on paper.
+We win with people.
+We win when our players are inspired and motivated.
+It does us no good to be right if our players don’t respond positively to our knowledge.
+Our job as coaches is to take our players from where they currently are to where they want to be.
 Our job is to help the team maximize its’ potential.
 Our job is not to be right.
 It doesn’t matter who is right.
+There were a lot of games that we lost because a kid screwed up and didn’t do what i told them to do.
+But then again, did I communicate properly with them?
+Did I put them in the right situation?
+Did I adapt, adjust, or align my coaching in the best way to maximize potential?
 What matters is whether your players respond to you and you are able to connect with them in a way that motivates them to be successful.

 (2) Train all your players and coaches